propertone/craigslist-renew/README.md

 # craigslist-renew

 This is a simple perl script that will auto-renew all your inactive Craigslist posts.
-It can also notify you when a post expires.

 Requirements
 ------------